numpy/numpy/doc/source/reference/c-api.array.rst

     returned when the value will not overflow or be truncated to an integer when converting to a smaller type.

+    This is almost the same as the result of PyArray_CanCastTypeTo(PyArray_MinScalarType(arr), totype, casting),
+    but it also handles a special case arising because the set of uint values is not a subset of the int values for types with the same number of bits.

 .. cfunction:: PyArray_Descr* PyArray_MinScalarType(PyArrayObject* arr)

     .. versionadded:: 1.6

-    If *arr* is an array, returns its data type descriptor, but if *arr* is an array scalar (has 0 dimensions), it finds the data type of smallest kind and size to which the value may be converted without overflow or truncation to an integer.
+    If *arr* is an array, returns its data type descriptor, but if *arr* is an array scalar (has 0 dimensions), it finds the data type of smallest size to which the value may be converted without overflow or truncation to an integer.

+    This function will not demote complex to float or anything to boolean, but will demote a signed integer to an unsigned integer when the scalar value is positive.

 .. cfunction:: PyArray_Descr* PyArray_PromoteTypes(PyArray_Descr* type1, PyArray_Descr* type2)

     .. versionadded:: 1.6

     Finds the data type of smallest size and kind to which *type1* and *type2* may be safely converted.
+This function is symmetric and associative.

 .. cfunction:: PyArray_Descr* PyArray_ResultType(npy_intp narrs, PyArrayObject**arrs, npy_intp ndtypes, PyArray_Descr**dtypes)

     .. versionadded:: 1.6

-    This applies PyArray_PromoteTypes to all the inputs, along with using the NumPy rules for combining scalars and arrays, to determine the output type of a set of operands.
+    This applies type promotion to all the inputs, using the NumPy rules for combining scalars and arrays, to determine the output type of a set of operands.
 This is the same result type that ufuncs produce.
+The specific algorithm used is as follows.

+    Categories are determined by first checking which of boolean, integer (int/uint), or floating point (float/complex) the maximum kind of all the arrays and the scalars are.

+    If there are only scalars or the maximum category of the scalars is higher than the maximum category of the arrays, the data types are combined with :cfunc:`PyArray_PromoteTypes` to produce the return value.

+    Otherwise, PyArray_MinScalarType is called on each array, and the resulting data types are all combined with :cfunc:`PyArray_PromoteTypes` to produce the return value.

+    The set of int values is not a subset of the uint values for types with the same number of bits, something not reflected in :cfunc:`PyArray_MinScalarType`, but handled as a special case in PyArray_ResultType.

 .. cfunction:: int PyArray_ObjectType(PyObject* op, int mintype)